go-kit/kit/rfc/rfc000-package-server.md

 *   Rate limit behaviour MAY range from minimum request intervals, to time based, or leaky bucket algorithms.
 *   A server MAY implement a pluggable throttle interface, allowing richer implementations - such as an implementation which shares information across instances of the service.

-### SLAs
+### SLAs & SLIs

-*   A server MAY report its SLA per endpoint to a discovery system, allowing clients to estimate response time.
+*   A server MAY report its contractual SLA per endpoint to a discovery system, allowing clients to estimate response time.
+*	A server MAY expose its actual SLI per endpoint, allowing third-parties to reason about healthiness.

-### Healthchecks
+### Healthchecks ★

 *   A server SHALL accept registration of healthchecks with a defined interface.
 *   A server MAY register default healthchecks to report the health of built in components of the server.